Tony Araujo – Choral Conductor

 once so I love making martinis.
 I like to entertain.”

-But with the BC Boys Choir, Tony’s work will be going beyond
+But with his choirs Tony’s work goes beyond

 from the individual members of the choir and connecting with the

 audience at a deep rooted and soul touching level.